 The good thing about re-engagement emails is that they provide a win-win situation.
-They allow you to either reactivate users and improve customer retention, or they help you clean your mailing list.
+They allow you to either reactivate users and improve SaaS customer retention, or they help you clean your mailing list.

 Having inactive users means that your engagement metrics will fall.
 They can also harm the rest of your email marketing metrics, affecting your click-through-rate and open rate, or causing you to be sent to the spam folder — an email marketer's worst nightmare.

 - Reduce churn rate